 - Teach your children that they have a choice in the way they think about challenging learning tasks and stressful situations they have with people.
 They can think “I can’t do this and never will” or they can think “I have done hard things in the past, I cope and be successful tomorrow.”

 - To help your children believe they have what it takes to manage stress about schoolwork or friends.
 Teach them to shift from a negative to a positive mood by finding something fun to do, relaxing or talking the issue out with someone they trust.

 - Provide children with positive feedback for times when they have stayed calm and managed their emotions in stressful situations.

 - When you see one of your children has not performed at a level consistent with expectations, continue to insist that they persist in trying to do their best work.

-- Have your children create learning diaries or construct success trees where they record and celebrate small and big successes especially when: 1. they have learnt difficult academic content and 2. they were able to stay calm and calm down when faced with challenging learning tasks and difficult people.
+- Have your children create learning diaries or construct success trees where they record and celebrate small and big successes.

 Helping young people believe in themselves is the basis of our education program, You Can Do It!
 Education.

-After many years strengthening self-belief in people of all ages, it continues to help both Patricia and I get through any bad patches, it gives us the courage to be ourselves and to keep trying to do our best.
+After many years of strengthening self-belief in people of all ages, it continues to help both Patricia and I get through any bad patches.
+Self-belief gives us the courage to be ourselves and to keep trying to do our best.
 You Can Do It!
-Education has helped our children and the many, many, many young people who have participated in YCDI! programs at their schools.
+Education has helped our children and over 1 million young people who have participated in You Can Do It!
+Education programs at their schools.
 Self-belief is not a guarantee that you will be successful in everything you attempt.
 Rather it is an energising force that helps you to have a go, to not be afraid when the going gets tough, and to believe in yourself.
-What can be more powerful than that – and needed more than ever before by our children!
+What can be more powerful than that and needed more than ever before by our children!